hmcts/chart-cmc/README.md

 ## TODO

 - add send-letter and document-management services (Praveen in platform looking into - send-letter chart is ready)
+- check azure devops - ci-values will need adjusting? what do we define here - which env?
 - ingress and demo environment setup ???